 - Defective or broken handrails on locomotives or rail cars

 - Defective or broken rails which can cause derailment

-If you have been injured in a train accident or derailment or have lost a loved one in such a collision, getting skilled legal counsel is imperative.
-Let a knowledgeable train accident attorney help you seek the compensation for damages.
+If you have been injured in an accident or derailment or have lost a loved one in such a collision, getting skilled legal counsel is imperative.
+Let a knowledgeable train injury lawyer help you seek the compensation for damages.

 A train accident can result from conductor or engineer negligence.
 Examples of such negligence include being distracted by a cell phone or other workers, being under the influence of drugs or alcohol at the time of the accident, a worker who improperly switches tracks, workers who push train cars without following safety precautions or leaving cars in a position unsafe for other cars functioning on the same or an adjacent track.
 A dedicated railroad accident attorney could help determine the cause of an accident and help the injured person seek compensation for damages.